 Within the Lateral Structure Data dialog box, the Gates panel is used to define gates.
 A number of different gate types are supported.

 Diversion Rating Curve

 A diversion rating curve can be defined to represent how flow is removed from the main river.
-The diversion rating curve is defined as water surface elevation in the river versus amount of diverted flow from the river.
+The diversion rating curve is defined as water surface elevation in the river versus the amount of diverted flow from the river.

 The software provides a linear routing option, which is a simplified storage accounting method in which the user enters a linear routing coefficient.
 This coefficient ranges between 0.0 and 1.0, with 1.0 representing routing the maximum flow over the lateral structure and 0.0 representing no flow routed over the lateral structure.
 Typical values range from 0.05 to 0.2, although this coefficient needs to be calibrated to be accurate.
 This calibration is typically done using historical flooding data.

-The linear routing option is useful when there is a lot of lateral structures connected to storage areas, and a detailed flow calculation over each lateral structure is not necessary.
+The linear routing option is useful when there are a lot of lateral structures connected to storage areas, and a detailed flow calculation over each lateral structure is not necessary.
 In addition, the linear routing method is computationally faster and more stable.